NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Snagging.md

 **Bulk** 0; **Size** med
 **Usage** applied-to-belt-cape-cloak-or-scarf

 This animated item attempts to catch you when you fall.
-You can attempt to [[Actions/Grab an Edge|Grab an Edge]], even if your hands are tied behind your back or otherwise [[Conditions/Restrained|Restrained]], so long as there's a solid edge within 10 feet.
+You can attempt to [[Actions/Grab an Edge|Grab an Edge]], even if your hands are tied behind your back or otherwise [[Restrained|Restrained]], so long as there's a solid edge within 10 feet.
 If you roll a success, you can Grab the Edge even if you don't have a hand free.

 *Source: Pathfinder Lost Omens The Grand Bazaar*
 *OGL*